Back to Blog

 You will also get some clients who will give you sob stories on how your $10 raise is just too much after they have been paying $80/hour for the past two years while tipping you.
 Just be polite and say something like this: “I’m sorry you’re feeling that way, but unfortunately, I need to raise rates to cover increased expenses.”
 However you want to address it, just know it’s best to have a line you can fall back on.
 Some clients may ask if they can continue paying your old rate.
 It’s up to you since it’s your business, but the rule of thumb is you want at least over 90% of your clients paying your new rates.
 Or else, what’s the point of raising rates if you grandfather everyone into your old rate?

-Well, I hope this gives you the kick in the pants needed to think about or even take action in raising your rates.
-I discuss that and how to implement it for massage practices in my coaching program.
-If you’re interested in learning more about my coaching program, click the link below to see how it can help you & your business succeed!
+Well, I hope this gives you the kick in the pants you need to think about, or even take action on, raising your rates.
+I discuss that and how to implement it for massage practices in my business lecture classes as well as my online private practice course.
+Need some help getting started?
+Check out this template of when I raised rates in 2024:

 Sign Up For Blog Updates!